Carolyn Caprioni, RN, BSN

 832.289.4622

-Talvin Paul is YAP’s Southwest Vice President, responsible for the overall operations of programs in the Texas Gulf Coast Region and the state of Louisiana.
 Talvin has more than 26 years of experience in the field of social service in the Houston TX area.
 He developed a strong clinical background during his early years at MHMRA.
 He later blended that experience with 12 years of criminal justice experience.
 Talvin developed several programs for special needs offenders within the community supervision and corrections department.
-He was also recognized for his innovative approach to working with multi-needs, at-risk juvenile offenders through the Vital Issues Program (VIP).
+He was also recognized for his innovative approach to working with multi-needs, at-risk youth offenders through the Vital Issues Program (VIP).
 As a result of his success, he received the TCA State award.
-He has been active in community-led programs that focused on reducing crimes in high crime neighborhoods.
+He has been active in community-led programs that focus on reducing crimes in high crime neighborhoods.
 He also taught Introduction to Mental Health Mental Retardation, Suicide Prevention and Cultural Diversity at the University of Houston's Corrections Academy.

 Talvin’s professional history reflects his dedication to advocacy for children and special needs offenders.
 He holds a Bachelor's degree in Social Work from Grambling State University and a Master’s Degree in Counseling from Prairie View A & M University.
 He is a Licensed Social Worker, a Licensed Chemical Dependency Counselor, and a Licensed Child Care Administrator.